+In recent years, education researchers have proven the value of employing a specific practice of positive thinking as a catalyst for learning in young students.
 Have you ever heard the expression “the brain gets tired before the body,” when out for a run?
 The same could be said when it comes to learning— sort of.
-A lot more of our aptitude in education is determined by our mental and emotional health and mindsets than is given credit.
-In recent years, education researchers have proven the value of employing a particular type of positive mindset as a catalyst for learning in young students.
+A lot more of our aptitude in education is determined by our mental and emotional health, and thought mindsets than is given credit.
+The science is in: positive thinking is powerful!

 Cultivating a growth mindset is the gift that keeps on giving, but below are five of the biggest benefits.

 When students are equipped with a growth mindset, they’re more apt to embrace their weaknesses and overcome them.
 Growth mindsets allow students to see failures and deficiencies as an opportunity to learn and improve their skills.
 Consequently, growth mindsets, and positive thinking, take the emotional-sting off of “bad” grades.
 Moreover, these “bad” grade lose the power they have over students, causing less harm to student confidence.